realkoder/soft-dev-02-databases/INSTALLATION_GUIDE.md

 ## Relational Database - munchora-server-relational-db

-### _Recommended_: Start MySQL seeded and ready to query using docker-compose
+### _Recommended_: Start MySQL migrated and ready to query using docker-compose

 In terminal cd to  `./munchora-server-relational-db`

-Start MySQL by `docker-compose -f docker-compose.mysql-seeded.yml up -d`
+Start MySQL by `docker-compose -f docker-compose.mysql-migrated.yml up -d`

 Enter the docker based Mysql by `docker exec -it mysql_db mysql -udeveloper -pdev-pswd munchora`

 ---

-### Use Ruby on Rails app for seeding and querying MySQL DB
+### Another approach Use Ruby on Rails app for migrated and querying MySQL DB

 In terminal cd to **root** of project and start _docker-compose MySQL_ `docker-compose -f docker-compose.dev.mysql.yml up -d`